wp-plugins/sidekick/readme.txt

 3. Upload the plugin folder, via FTP, to your /wp-content/plugins/ directory.
 4. On your Plugins screen, under Sidekick, click Activate.

-== Upgrade Notice ==

-Upgrade Notice

-== Activation ==

-After installation you’ll have access to at least 5 Core WordPress Walkthroughs.
-Activating Sidekick will unlock 30+ free WordPress Core Walkthroughs.

-**Why Upgrade?**

-Purchase a Premium WordPress Core subscription to unlock access to

 == Frequently Asked Questions ==

-= What is Sidekick for WordPress? =
+=What is Sidekick?=

-The Sidekick platform provides real-time, guided support and learning from within any html or PHP based web application or CMS.
-Support is provided through modules called “Walkthroughs” that guide users through everything from understanding simple aspects of an application to completing complicated tasks.
+Sidekick is a platform that provides real-time interactive tutorials from within any web application or CMS.

-The Sidekick plugin for WordPress connects the Sidekick platform with any WordPress Dashboard allowing real-time guided walkthroughs of core and 3rd party WordPress features and functions.

-If you’d like to learn more about Sidekick, go to [Sidekick.pro](http://Sidekick.pro/ "Sidekick")

-= What is a Sidekick Walkthrough? =
+=What is a Sidekick Walkthrough?=

-A Sidekick for WordPress Walkthrough is a real-time, guided tutorial that walks you step by step through completing a task inside your WordPress Dashboard.
-It’s as if your site-builder or theme developer were standing right there with you, helping you get it done.
+A Walkthrough is a real-time, guided tutorial that takes you step by step through a task from start to finish.
+When you complete the Walkthrough, you’ve completed the task!

-= What are Core and 3rd Party WordPress Walkthroughs? =
+=What’s the difference between a video and a  SIDEKICK Walkthrough?= While a video speaks to you about a feature or completing a task, a SIDEKICK Walkthrough walks you step by step through to completing your goals.
+Walkthroughs are interactive and in real-time, which means they happen live, on your dashboard while a video takes you out of flow and doesn’t work with you to get things done.

+=What is WordPress Basics?=
-When we say “Core Walkthroughs” for WordPress, we are referring to any support and learning that has to do with features and functions provided by a fresh, default install of WordPress, downloaded from WordPress.org.
-Basically, if a walkthrough is helpng you complete a standard WordPress function like creating a post, it’s a Core Walkthrough and SIDEKICK created it.
+When we say “WordPress Basics”, we are referring to any Walkthrough that has to do with features and functions provided by a fresh, default install of WordPress, downloaded from WordPress.org.
+Basically, if a walkthrough is helping you complete a standard WordPress function like creating a post, it’s part of our WordPress Basics Library.
+You can view all the Walkthroughs available in our library [here](http://support.sidekick.pro/article/167-which-walkthroughs-are-included-with-wordpress-basics).

+=Who Maintains the WordPress Basics Library?=

+SIDEKICK builds, maintains and updates the WordPress Basics Library.

+=What about Walkthroughs built for 3rd Party Plugins or Themes?=

 Plugin and theme specific Walkthroughs are called Third Party Walkthroughs and are created and maintained by the plugin or theme creator, unless otherwise mentioned.

-= How do I create Walkthroughs for my Plugin(s) or Theme(s)? =
+=How do I create Walkthroughs for my Plugin(s) or Theme(s)?=

-At the moment Sidekick Composer, the tool we use to create Walkthroughs, is for in-house use only but we plan for that to change by the end of July 2014.
-If you’re interested in getting a head start, fill out the form [on this page](http://www.sidekick.pro/developer-program/) and we will send you details on how to join us a little earlier.
+You can build Walkthroughs for your plugin or theme by joining our WordPress [Developer Program](https://www.sidekick.pro/sidekick-plugins-themes-non-wordpress/?utm_source=wordpress.org&utm_medium=plugin_page_faq).
+Your Walkthroughs will be available for free to anyone with SIDEKICK plus your plugin or theme activated.

-= What does Sidekick for WordPress cost? =
+=What does Sidekick for WordPress cost?=

 The Sidekick plugin for WordPress is and always will be free to download and use.
-Installing the plugin gives you instant and unlimited access to 30 Core WordPress How-To and Overview Walkthroughs.
+Installing the plugin gives you instant and unlimited access to 25 basic WordPress How-To and Overview Walkthroughs.

-If you would like access to the full library of [Core WordPress Walkthroughs (Over 150)](http://www.sidekick.pro/wordpress/modules/wordpress-core-module-premium/) including Hotspots, the cost is $10 a month per URL.
+Access to the full library of [WordPress Basics Walkthroughs](http://support.sidekick.pro/article/167-which-walkthroughs-are-included-with-wordpress-basics?utm_source=wordpress.org&utm_medium=plugin_page_faq) (Over 190) including Hotspots, starts at just $4.00/month.

+You can find out more on our [pricing page](http://www.sidekick.pro/plans/wordpress?utm_source=wordpress.org&utm_medium=plugin_page_faq).

+**Pro Tip:** You can get access to the full Basics Library for free if you host with one of our [partners](http://www.sidekick.pro/partners?utm_source=wordpress.org&utm_medium=plugin_page_faq).

-= Ok, the plugin is installed and activated.
-How do I use it? =
+=Ok, the plugin is installed and activated.
+How do I use it?=

 Click on the “Help Me” bottom left of your screen to open the Walkthrough menu.
 You will be presented with the Walkthrough menu.
 Select your bucket then your walkthrough and away you go.

-= Can I suggest a Walkthrough that I’d like to see or give you feedback on the Sidekick WordPress Plugin? =
+=Can I suggest a Walkthrough that I’d like to see or give you feedback on the Sidekick WordPress Plugin?=

 Absolutely.
 In fact, we rely on users like you to tell us about things that need to be improved or that you’d like to see added to the plugin.
-Send your email to info@wpuniversity.com.
+Send your email to [info@sidekick.pro](mailto:info@sidekick.pro).
 We read and respond to every piece of feedback we get.

 == Screenshots ==